BethanyG/python-lab/labs/lab1.md

     # YOUR CODE GOES HERE
 ```

-Draw a lot of squares!
+Then you can draw a lot of squares!

 ```python
 turtle.goto(100, 100)